definitelyarjun/quick-code-2025/README.md

 ## Using the Application

 1. Open http://localhost:3000 in your browser
-2. Upload study materials (PDFs) using the file upload button
+2. Upload study materials (PDFs) using the file upload button (In the future this wont be neccessary as we will store the vecotirized data in the PDF to a DB)
-3. Set your test date using the calendar
-4. Add or import chapters you need to study
+4. Ask queries regarding the subject material and also ask questions regarding study planning
 5. Track your progress by marking chapters as complete and logging study time
-6. Use the query system to ask questions about your study materials

 ## Technology Stack

-- Backend:
+- Backend Technologies:
-  - FastAPI - Web framework for building APIs
-  - pdfplumber - PDF text extraction
-  - Simple keyword-based search for MVP
-  - (Note: Full RAG functionality with sentence-transformers and FAISS will be added in future releases)
+   Python 3.8+ as the core programming language FastAPI for the web framework
+   Pydantic for data validation
+   Uvicorn as the ASGI server
+   PyMuPDF (fitz) for PDF processing Sentence-Transformers for text embeddings
+   FAISS for vector similarity search
+   Transformers from Hugging Face for NLP models PyTorch as the deep learning framework
+   Accelerate & BitsAndBytes for model optimization

-- Frontend:
+- Frontend Technologies:
-  - React - UI framework
+   React 18 for the UI framework
-  - TailwindCSS - Styling
-  - Custom UI components for calendar and popover
+   TailwindCSS for styling
+   Lucide React for icons
+   React Router for navigation
+   date-fns for date handling
+   clsx & tailwind-merge for class name utilities

+  project/
+├── backend/
+│   ├── app.py                 # FastAPI application
+│   └── uploads/               # PDF storage
+└── frontend/
+    ├── src/
+    │   ├── components/        # React components
+    │   │   └── ui/           # Reusable UI components
+    │   ├── services/         # API integration
+    │   └── lib/              # Utilities
+    └── public/               # Static assets

 ## Future Enhancements

 1. Implement full RAG system with:
-   - Hugging Face's sentence-transformers for text embeddings
-   - FAISS for efficient vector similarity search
+   - FAISS for efficient vector similarity search (Current implementation doesnt store the chunked PDF to a Database, In the future we will chunk and vectorize all the study materials sourced from KTU Notes and store them in the DB)
-   - Integration with LLMs for better answer generation
+   - LLM's with higher paramters for better results.

 2. User authentication and persistent storage
 3. Advanced scheduling algorithms